 This Maty’s All Natural Baby Rub is not something you want to leave down where a little one can eat it, since it has eucalyptus, but it is petroleum and menthol free so it’s great for babies as young as 3 months on their skin.
 Yay!

-The texture is similar to Aquaphor, if you’ve ever used that, but I would NOT recommend using Aquaphor as it does have petroleum.
-Hence its thick, waterproof feel- and why we choose Maty’s over Aquaphor any day.
+The texture of Matys Baby Rub is similar to Aquaphor, if you’ve ever used that, but I would NOT recommend using Aquaphor as it does have petroleum.
+Hence the thick, waterproof feel- and why we choose Maty’s over Aquaphor any day.

 These pops taste amazing!
 And they’re flat, which I personally like since it makes it easier to crunch them between your teeth, if you so desire.
 Although it’s preferable to suck on them since they are Organic Throat Soothing Pops for Kids.